Dronesat/My-Interview-Journey/README.md

 # My Interview Journey
-A decision-making app for an interview where you can navigate through a decision tree by answering yes or no questions.
+A decision-making app for an interview where you can navigate through a decision tree by answering Yes or No questions.

 After answering all the questions, you will only know if you get a job.
 Good luck!